 - Elizabeth Roddy, BA: Bel Canto Summer Voice Program, Munich, Masters student, University of Chicago

-- Brennan Blankenship, MM: Principal Artist Northern Light Opera Co., Mill City Summer Opera Studio Artist, State NATS First Place Winner
+- Brennan Blankenship, MM: Merola Young Artist- San Francisco Opera; State NATS First Place Winner

-- Jennifer Olson, DMA: NATS state and regional finalist, semifinalist for the NATSAA award, Adjunct Professor of Voice, Bemidgi State University
+- Jennifer Olson, DMA: NATS state and regional finalist, semifinalist for the NATSAA award, Assistant Professor of Voice, Bemidgi State University

 Hailed by the New York Times as “a vivid, fearless presences,” mezzo soprano and professor, Adriana Zabala was recently featured in a national broadcast on PBS’Great Performances, in the world premiere of the opera Doubt, in which she originated the role of Sister James.
 She has performed more than 35 roles in 60 operatic productions (including six world premieres) in the United States, Canada, Mexico, and Europe, in companies such as the Seattle Opera, the Minnesota Opera, and the Opera Reina Sofia in Valencia, Spain.
 She has concertized with the Orchestra of St. Luke's, The Minnesota Orchestra, The Virginia Symphony, The Jerusalem Symphony, and The New Jersey Symphony, among many others, and has appeared in recital at The Kennedy Center, Carnegie Hall, The Barns at Wolf Trap, with the New York Festival of Song, The Dallas Museum of Art, The SOURCE Song Festival, Subculture in NYC, and on the Salzburg Institute Chamber Music Concert Series.